-- Check out the Kidpreneur activity where youth will develop pitches to try to convince others to invest in their new snacks. - Have youth design a café menu where they draw or make and take photos of a selection of healthy snacks. - Play with plating.
-Experiment with arranging food on a plate to make it look appealing.
-How can you make your healthy snack look even more delicious?
+- Check out the Kidpreneur activity where youth will develop pitches to try to convince others to invest in their new snacks. - Have youth design a café menu where they draw a 3 or 4 healthy snacks.
+Name the café and decorate the front of the menu.

-- What new snack did you create? - What healthy ingredients did you use? - What did you name your snack? - Did you try it?
+- What new snack did you create?

+- What healthy ingredients did you use?

+- What did you name your snack?

+- Did you try it?
 How did it taste?
+Did it surprise you?

+- Would your friends or classmates like this?

+Why or why not?

-Did it surprise you? - Would your friends or classmates like this? - What are some healthy snacks that you like to eat?
+- What are some healthy snacks that you like to eat?